ICELAND IN MARCH 2024

 If you’re lucky enough to be in Iceland during the winter season – I think you’d be crazy not to experience this one of a kind natural phenomenon.

-This particular tour that I recommend (my favorite one) is operated by absolute experts when it comes to the Northern Lights.
-They have a team of weather experts that monitor the forecast – and will take the tour to the particular spot each night that has the highest chances of seeing the lights.
+This particular tour that I recommend (my favorite one) is operated by absolute experts when it comes to the northern lights.
+They have a team of weather experts that monitor the forecast – and will take the tour to the particular spot each night that has the highest chances of seeing the best lights.

 3. GOLDEN CIRCLE TOUR